-This Annual Report describes monitoring completed and actions taken for the groundwater monitoring system at the FGD Landfill as required by the Rule.
-Groundwater sampling and analysis was conducted per the requirements described in § 257.93, and the status of the groundwater monitoring program described in § 257.94 and §257.95 is also provided in this report.
+This Annual Report describes monitoring completed and actions taken for the groundwater monitoring system at the TEC 322 Landfill as required by the Rule.
+Groundwater sampling and analysis was conducted in accordance with requirements described in § 257.93, and the status of the groundwater monitoring program described in § 257.94 and §257.95 is also provided in this report.
 This Annual Report documents the applicable groundwater-related activities completed in the calendar year 2018.